District » Election Information » Election Information Homepage

 Election Information Homepage

-Livingston Public Schools has placed two levies on the May 6, 2025 ballot.
+Livingston Public Schools holds elections in May.
 As we continue to provide the opportunity for all students to learn in order to become life-long learners and contributing citizens in a diverse society, it is important to know the facts about the election and our schools.

 Important Notice for the Livingston Public School Election!